 The Post-9/11 political consensus put a greater emphasis on state surveillance.
 Increasingly sophisticated technologies gave state actors the power to track and watch ordinary people like never before.
 While supporters argue that this is a small price to pay for increasing safety and preventing terrorism, others see this as a serious contravention of human rights.
 Is the extent to which we are now surveilled a step too far?

 No, surveillance has not gone too farShow moreShow less

-There are many benefits to high levels of surveillance - it keeps the country safe.
+There are many benefits to surveillance.
+Above all, it keeps the country safe.

 There is a system used by governments, agencies and companies around the world that allow them to communicate with one another in regards to finding suspected criminals.
 This way, if a criminal (or a potential one) decides to leave the country, surveillance footage in airports, gas stations and even phone records will help to pinpoint their location.